In every movement the entire body should be light and agile and all of its parts connected like a string of pearls.

 The Timeless Way of Building (Alexander)

-When practiced outdoors, the sound of wind or waves, the rustling of trees, like gulls or hawks effortlessly riding the currents of air, or whales rising to breach the surface of the sea—all connected, all carried in motion by the same energy, the same source, the same vitality and fullness.
+When practiced outdoors, being present to the sound of wind or waves, the rustling of trees, like gulls or hawks effortlessly riding the currents of air, or whales rising to breach the surface of the sea—all connected, all carried in motion by the same energy, the same source, the same vitality and fullness.

 Consciously participating in the complete exchange, where all is received, all is returned, freely gifted and gifting.